 - Birth or Adoption of a child;

-- Child attains age of majority (19 years in BC);
+- A child attains the age of majority (19 years in BC);

 - Birth of a grandchild;

-- Child acquires mental or physical disability or impairment;
+- A child acquires a mental or physical disability or impairment;

 - Child marries or divorces;

 - A child having money problems or going bankrupt;